Coronavirus Reopening Process in Question

 Covid-19 Courthouse Plan Working – Until Now

 As we have detailed over the past several months, the 4th Judicial District (comprising El Paso & Teller Counties) has been gradually reopening for business.
 This process has been measured, and seemed to be working – most family law hearings, for example, are being conducted via video conference or telephone, while only a very few “emergency” type situations have necessitated in-person hearings.
 And now that the Colorado Court of Appeals has upheld the legality of WebEx video hearings in family law cases, we can practice law safely without concern that the judgment may be overturned for lack of a live hearing.

-(For example,, last week I had my first fully-contested in-person hearing at the courthouse, but have had plenty of contested cases since the Coronavirus pandemic struck).
+(For example, last week I had my first fully-contested in-person hearing at the courthouse, but have had plenty of contested cases since the Coronavirus pandemic struck).

 Courthouse Back to Limited Emergency Services

 Presumably the press release will be followed-up with more specifics from Chief Judge Bain, but the 4th Judicial District has retrenched.
 But from the information provided, the result of this Coronavirus positive is that the El Paso Courthouse is closed to in-person hearings for two weeks, other than limited emergency operations.

 For the emergency services related to family law include:

 - Abduction Prevention Measures

 Other hearings will likely continue (contact the individual division for details), but will be back to being conducted via telephone, or Zoom/Webex.
 More information is available on the El Paso County Courts website.